pyt-team/TopoNetX/README.md

 [![Test](https://github.com/pyt-team/TopoNetX/actions/workflows/test.yml/badge.svg)](https://github.com/pyt-team/TopoNetX/actions/workflows/test.yml)
 [![Lint](https://github.com/pyt-team/TopoNetX/actions/workflows/lint.yml/badge.svg)](https://github.com/pyt-team/TopoNetX/actions/workflows/lint.yml)

-# TopoNetX: Computing on Topological Domains
+# 🌐 TopoNetX: Computing on Topological Domains 🍩

 ![toponetx](https://user-images.githubusercontent.com/8267869/234068354-af9480f1-1d18-4914-92f1-916d9093e44d.png)

+Many natural systems as diverse as social networks and proteins are characterized by relational structure.
+This is the structure of interactions between components in the system, such as social interactions between individuals or electrostatic interactions between atoms.

+`TopoNetX` provides a unifying interface to compute with such relational data.

-## Scope and functionality
+## 🎯 Scope and functionality

-`TopoNetX` (TNX) is a package for studying the topological properties of shapes and spaces.
+`TopoNetX` (TNX) is a package for computing with topological domains and studying their properties.

 With its dynamic construction capabilities and support for arbitrary attributes and data, `TopoNetX` allows users to easily explore the topological structure of their data and gain insights into its underlying geometric and algebraic properties.
 Available functionality ranges